 The actual price of the trial and the main lesson depends on a lot of factors, including:

 - Does the teacher have enough reviews to be able to raise their rates yet (he/she may be a new teacher, but still really good, and as such has cheap trial rates to encourage more people to try out a lesson),

 - What country are they from (my teachers in China were cheap for both trials and main lessons; the main lessons with some of my teachers were as low as US$5!!
 And these are good teachers!
 They just happen to live deep inside China where living expenses are much lower.
 But currency differences means that teachers in Europe, North America, Japan etc. tend to be more expensive)

 - The teacher's experience overall and possible lesson quality

 Interesting referral system for saving money

-Now, I’ve been getting two spoken lessons/practice sessions in Arabic a day since my project started almost a month ago.
-Speaking from day 1 is my mantra, and it’s the only way a fluent in 3 months goal is feasible, so you can bet I encourage you to also speak as much as often, as early as possible.
+When learning Arabic, I had two spoken lessons/practice sessions a day.
+Speaking from day 1 is my mantra, and it's the only way a fluent in 3 months goal is feasible, so you can bet I encourage you to also speak as much as often, as early as possible.